 Vocational Education and Training (VET) in the Victorian Certificate of Education (VCE) or Victorian Certificate of Education Vocational Major (VM) allows students to include vocational studies within their senior secondary certificate.

 VCE Vocational Major students are required to complete 180 nominal hours of VET.

 Students undertake nationally recognised training that contributes to their VCE or VM.
-VET subjects may be taught at Sandringham College, another school provider or an external training organisation (it is important to note that VET course do incur an additional charge).
+VET subjects may be taught at Sandringham College, another school provider or an external training organisation.